Case Study

 Wastewater Treatment System Upgrade

 During the design process, it quickly became clear that increased demand on wastewater treatment processes for both the new and existing equipment would be an issue.
 Food processing equipment interacts with meats, grains, sugars, fats and oils, and it must be regularly cleaned.
-Wastewater is generated in this process and requires biological and physical chemical treatment before discharging.
+Wastewater is generated in this process and requires biological and physical chemical treatment before discharge.
 It was imperative that this process be properly designed and managed in order to avoid permit violations that could negatively impact production.

 Results